 Taking place in a dark future, distant past and the near present, you're Hiro Hiyazaki and you're perhaps the last hope...
 An unexpected one at that.

 The engine has been worked on so that it supports as many hardware platforms as we can possibly test it on and performance has also been a large focus during development.
 To us it's important that everyone can play OpenKatana and because of this you can definitely expect Linux to be supported sometime after initial release.
-Because of how Katana has been developed, OpenKatana and its underlying technology will be continually supported by us as the engine expands for as long as it's feasible.

 It's been quite some time since the last update, by now OpenKatana has now pretty much been in constant development for two years and it's now progressing faster than ever...
 But what exactly is OpenKatana?
 Well this is something I think I should clarify first.